snap-stanford/snap-python/doc/source/reference/LoadEdgeListStr1.rst

 Also see: function:: LoadEdgeListStr(GraphType, InFNm, SrcColId, DstColId)

-Note I couldn't get the one with StrToNIdH version to work...
+.. note:: I couldn't get the one with StrToNIdH version to work...
 I can't seem to define a TStringHash.
 Is it not implemented yet?

 See below for example uses::